proddata/crate/docs/sql/statements/create-table.rst

 ``routing.allocation.max_retries``
 ----------------------------------

-Defines the number of attempts to :ref:`allocate <glossary-shard-allocation>` a shard before giving up and leaving the shard unallocated.
+Defines the number of attempts to :ref:`allocate <gloss-shard-allocation>` a shard before giving up and leaving the shard unallocated.

 :value: